LottePitcher/opinionated-package-starter/.github/README.md

 ### What key decisions have been made?

 - License: MIT
-- Umbraco version: v16.0.0 (the current major at the time of release)
+- Umbraco version: v17.0.0 (the current major at the time of release)
 - nuget package Id: `Umbraco.Community.YourPackageName`

 #### Why MIT license?

 Because Umbraco CMS is released with an MIT license, and I've assumed you're releasing this as an open source package too.

-#### Why are you targeting the latest version of Umbraco 16?
+#### Why are you targeting the latest version of Umbraco 17?

-If sites are on a Standard Term Support (STS) version of Umbraco, i.e. version 14+, then I believe they should be kept up to date with the latest STS version, so your package doesn't need to support earlier versions.
-When Umbraco 17 is released (scheduled for November 2025), this template will be updated to use that Long Term Support release.
+Umbraco 17 is the current Long Term Support (LTS) release.
+I believe packages should target the latest LTS version so that sites can stay up to date.
 Refer to [issue 10](https://github.com/LottePitcher/opinionated-package-starter/issues/10) for discussions about what versions to support.

 #### Why a 'Umbraco.Community.* nuget package id?